How to Get Rid of Lice Fast

 Before getting a prescription, many parents try a vapor treatment.
 Dry, vapor treatments don’t use the medications that super lice have grown resistant to, so they are also still effective when standard OTC treatments are not.
 The NovoKid system is also all-natural, so you can avoid applying harsh, prescription-strength medication to your child’s scalp.

-Fastest, Guaranteed Lice Removal Treatment: “Destruction of Habitat”
+Fastest, Guaranteed Lice Removal Treatment: “How to get rid of lice”